Azure/cloud-scale-data-for-devs-guide/docs/change-feed-concepts.md

 - Delegate

-The **monitored container** is the container with the changes that are monitored.
+The **monitored container** holds monitored changes.
 In our example, we'll monitor the pet-supplies collection in our pet-supplies database.
-The **lease container** is used for tracking the state of processing of the feed for each of the change feed consumers.
-This is another container that needs to be added to your Azure Cosmos DB database for it to work.
+The The **lease container**  tracks the state of feeds for all change feed consumers.
+Iy is another container that needs to be added to your Cosmos DB database for it to work.
 The lease collection should be created with the Partition Key of /id.
-The **host** is what listens and reacts to changes from the feed.
-The **delegate** is what handles the business logic of the processing.
+The **host** listens and reacts to changes from the feed.
+The **delegate** handles the business logic of the process.

-The host needs to acquire a **lease**, a document that is used to bookmark a host's progress in processing the feed.
-Suppose the change feed processor was stopped while there were changes made to the monitored container.
-When the change feed processor starts, it will grab its lease, pass the changes to the delegate, and then update its lease with a new continuation token, which is a bookmark of where it is in the feed.
+The host needs to acquire a **lease**.
+This a document that bookmarks the progress of the host that is processing the feed.
+Suppose the change feed processor stops while changes are being made to the monitored container.
+When the change feed processor starts, it grabs its lease, passes the changes to the delegate, and then updates its lease with a new continuation token, which is a bookmark of its location in the feed.

 ### Create the lease container